 Avoid heavy lifting

-While exercise is good for improving pelvic floor health, the NHS advises that lifting heavy weights may put strain and pressure on your pelvic floor muscles.
+While exercise is good for improving pelvic floor health, the NHS advises that lifting heavy weights may put strain on your pelvic floor muscles.

 Remember that lifting heavy weights isn’t always an intentional action that happens in gyms.
-Lifting heavy objects in your day-to-day life, whether that’s a small child, shopping bags, or furniture, can also be problematic.
+Lifting heavy objects in your day-to-day life, whether a child, shopping bags, or furniture, can also be problematic.

 6. Get enough vitamin D